top of page

 What is the Community Care Corps?

-The Community Care Corps is a national, federally funded grant program that funds and evaluates innovative local models designed to provide volunteer assistance to family caregivers, older adults, and adults with disabilities to assist in maintaining independence by providing nonmedical volunteer assistance in home-based or community–based settings.
+The Community Care Corps is a national, federally funded grant program that funds and evaluates innovative local models designed to provide volunteer assistance to family caregivers, older adults, and persons with disabilities to assist in maintaining independence by providing nonmedical volunteer assistance in home or community-based settings.

 What exactly are you funding?